 The Department's rates must be set such that earnings attributable to electric operations do not exceed 8% of the net cost of plant.
-The Department's audited financial statements are prepared in accordance with auditing standards generally accepted in the United States of America.
 To determine the net income subject to the rate of return limitations, the Department performs the following calculation.
-Using the net income per the audited financial statements, the return on investment to the Town of Littleton is added back, and miscellaneous debits/credits (i.e., merchandise and jobbing revenue, etc.) are added or deducted, leaving an adjusted net income figure for rate of return purposes.
-Investment interest income is then deducted from this figure to determine the net income subject to the rate of return.
+Using the net income per the audited financial statements, the return on investment to the Town of Littleton is added back, and miscellaneous debits/credits (i.e., merchandise and jobbing revenue, OPEB, and net pension accruals, etc.) are added or deducted, leaving an adjusted net income figure for rate of return purposes.
+Investment income is then deducted from this figure to determine the net income subject to the rate of return.
 The net income subject to the rate of return is then subtracted from the allowable 8% rate of return, which is calculated by multiplying the book value of net plant by 8%.
-In calendar year 2020 the Department did not exceed the 8% rate of return.
+In calendar year 2021, the Department did not exceed the 8% rate of return.